Security-Onion-Solutions/securityonion-docs/architecture.rst

 	Heavy nodes are NOT recommended for most users.

--  Recommended only if a standard distributed deployment is not possible.
+-  Recommended only if a standard distributed deployment is not possible
--  Consists of a manager node and one or more heavy nodes.
+-  Consists of a manager node and one or more heavy nodes

 .. image:: images/heavy-distributed.png
    :align: center